Mumps (mumps). Causes, symptoms, treatment and prevention. Acute mumps Purulent mumps ICD 10

 CSF examination(according to indications):

-· Pressure - the liquid flows out in a stream or in frequent drops, the pressure reaches 300-500 mm of water column;
+· pressure - liquid flows out in a stream or frequent drops, the pressure reaches 300-500 mm water column;

-· An increase in protein to 0.3-0.9 g / l (with the development of meningoencephalitis, the indicators are higher);
+· increase in protein to 0.3-0.9 g/l (with the development of meningoencephalitis, the indicators are higher);

-· Glucose level is not changed, or slightly increased;
+· glucose level is unchanged or slightly increased;

-Lumbar puncture - when detecting general cerebral symptoms, positive meningeal symptoms;
+spinal puncture - when identifying cerebral symptoms, positive meningeal symptoms;

-· Ultrasound of the salivary glands - to clarify the degree of damage;
+· Ultrasound of the salivary glands - to clarify the extent of damage;

-· Ultrasound of the abdominal organs - to determine the degree of damage to the size and structure of the pancreas;
+· Ultrasound of the abdominal organs - to determine the extent of damage to the size and structure of the pancreas;

-· Ultrasound of the organs of the scrotum, small pelvis - to determine the degree of damage to the organs of the reproductive system;
+Ultrasound of the scrotum and pelvis - to determine the degree of organ damage reproductive system;

-ECG - for violations of the cardiovascular system, for early detection of heart damage (with severe severity);
+· ECG - for disorders of the cardiovascular system, for early detection heart damage (with severe severity);

-· X-ray of the chest organs - if there is a suspicion of the development of inflammatory changes in the lower parts of the respiratory system, including pneumonia;
+· Radiography of organs chest- if there is a suspicion of the development of inflammatory changes in the lower parts of the respiratory system, including pneumonia;

 Differential diagnosis